Skip How Do I Participate? widget

 Options for Submission:

-1) Chair Photo: If you are using the Chair drawing for your art, you will of course submit an image file.
+1) 2D Image: If you are using the 2D chair image for your art, you will of course submit an image file.
 (See specifications below.)

 Requirements & Guidelines for 2D Art and 3D Image Renders:

-Aspect Ratio: We won't restrict your work to a specific aspect ratio but keep in mind that the images will be displayed on a screen with an aspect ratio of or around 16:9.
+Aspect Ratio: We won't restrict your work to a specific aspect ratio but keep in mind that the images will be displayed on a screen with an aspect ratio of around 16:9.
+(The takeaway is that it is wider than it is tall.)
 The closer your images are to that aspect ratio, the better they are likely to display.

 Pixels Per Inch: Final images submitted should be 72 PPI.
-The image appearance will not benefit from higher resolution on a digital display.
+On a digital display, the image appearance will not benefit from higher resolution.

 File Type: We strongly prefer JPG images, as these result in efficient file sizes with minimal loss of quality.